-However, Occupational Therapists continue to make up a significant percentage of the council officers responding to Adult Support and Protection work.
+Occupational Therapists continue to make up a significant percentage of the council officers responding to Adult Support and Protection work.
 This flexibility remains essential to the team's ability to deliver an effective service to support citizens' safety and wellbeing.

-However, as a result, the early intervention and prevention work undertaken by Occupational Therapists within a Reablement model of assessment and intervention has reduced.
+The early intervention and prevention work undertaken by Occupational Therapists within a Reablement model of assessment and intervention has also been significantly reduced in response to Covid pressures.